How One PowerShell Command Can Give Attackers Complete Control

 PowerShell is one of the most powerful tools in the Windows ecosystem.
-It’s used extensively by administrators and increasingly by adversaries.
+It’s used extensively by administrators and adversaries alike.
 Threat actors abuse PowerShell to execute commands, evade detection, and maintain persistent access, often without ever dropping a file on disk.

 Threat Profile

-The Empower threat emulates a threat actor gaining administrative access to a Windows system and installing a PowerShell-based webshell.
-This webshell allows for remote execution of any PowerShell or command-line instructions via HTTP.
+This Empower threat emulates a threat actor gaining administrative access to a Windows system and installing a PowerShell-based webshell.
+This webshell allows for remote execution of any PowerShell or command-line instructions via the HTTP Subsystem.
+To ensure communications with the host, a firewall rule is put in place to allow access via a specific port for the webshell.
+Once accessed, the threat actor can poll tasks and retrieve results remotely.

 Key characteristics:

-- Uses the Windows HTTP subsystem (HTTP.sys) to accept remote HTTP requests.
+• Uses the Windows HTTP subsystem (HTTP.sys) to accept remote HTTP requests via the webshell.

 Once deployed, the webshell provides remote control of the system—allowing adversaries to run reconnaissance, move laterally, deploy additional tools, and exfiltrate data.